outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - which object shapes are most compatible with the system
         - which forces/interactions are likely to evolve in the system
         - system metadata (stability, priorities, potential)
-        - system info objects (assumptions, inputs, efficiencies, incentives, phase shifts)
+        - system info objects (assumptions, inputs, efficiencies, incentives, phase shifts, ambiguities, core functions, boundaries)
       - for the dog vs. cat classification, training on causal system data (the evolution system, the bio system, or the DNA system) might be a better target for the prediction function than training on images of the outputs of those systems
       - this analysis would help predict ambiguities (dogs & cats will have very similar features sometimes given how DNA & evolution works) and how to differentiate them (check for specific attribute sets in data, otherwise indicate that data is insufficient but here's the data you should gather for this problem type)
       - you might also be able to identify a sub-system that has the most valuable data for this prediction (mutation sub-system as a sub-system with a distortion function applied to the DNA system)